Flexible work is here to stay but you should choose an emphasis

 Monitor the physical and mental well-being of people

-There are studies showing that remote work results in health issues.
-Some of the reported issues from highly flexible workers are social isolation, worse sleep and higher stress.
+There are studies showing that remote work can result in some social isolation, worse sleep and higher stress.
 Again, everyone is different so some people will thrive remotely and others will not.

-You should emphasise mental and physical well-being, watch out for extra work and signs of stress.
+You should emphasise mental and physical well-being, watch out for extra work being done and signs of stress.

 The new emphasis for office is not deep work